Welcome to the information gateway and support hub for the “Build” project phase of the new Powerhouse Science Center!

 EXPLORE THE NEW VISION

-As of the fall of 2014, the project is in its last stages of securing funding through capital campaigns and financing partners.
+The project is in its last stages of securing funding through capital campaigns and financing partners.
 We are almost there!
 You can learn all about the vision and where the center will be built along the Sacramento River by visiting The Vision and Project Profile pages here at this website.

 Subscribe to this website to stay in touch with latest development and explore the latest news while you’re here.
 In the meantime, our staff continues to serve thousands every month at the Discovery Museum.